 Survex was started in 1990 by Olly Betts and Wookey.
 Like most cave surveying software, the motivation for its creation arose from a particular surveying project - Cambridge University Caving Club's explorations in Austria.

 But we wanted to produce a set of tools which weren't only useful for the sort of surveying we were doing.
-We wanted Survex to be useful for many sorts of surveying, on different computing platforms, in different countries and languages.
+We wanted Survex to be useful for many sorts of surveying, on different computing platforms, in different countries and by people speaking different languages.

 We particularly wanted to ensure there were no artificial limits to what could be processed, and that other features could be added later as surveying methods evolved and available computing power increased.
 Limits would only be imposed by the available memory or speed of the processing computer.
 Another important goal was to ensure the data-processing engine had a sound mathematical basis.